TransmitSecurity/Training-Passkeys/README.md

 ```

 Install the project dependencies.
-Make sure you have NodeJS 18.6 or higher.
+Make sure you have *NodeJS 18.6 or higher*.

 ```bash
 npm install